For more than 60 years, the Lawrence Livermore National Laboratory (LLNL) has applied science and technology to make the world a safer place.

 Note: This is a Career Indefinite position.
 Lab employees and external candidates may be considered for this position.

-About Us Lawrence Livermore National Laboratory (LLNL), located in the San Francisco Bay Area (East Bay), is a premier applied science laboratory that is part of the National Nuclear Security Administration (NNSA) within the Department of Energy (DOE).
+Lawrence Livermore National Laboratory (LLNL), located in the San Francisco Bay Area (East Bay), is a premier applied science laboratory that is part of the National Nuclear Security Administration (NNSA) within the Department of Energy (DOE).
 LLNL's mission is strengthening national security by developing and applying cutting-edge science, technology, and engineering that respond with vision, quality, integrity, and technical excellence to scientific issues of national importance.
-The Laboratory has a current annual budget of about $1.8 billion, employing approximately 6,500 employees.
+The Laboratory has a current annual budget of about $1.5 billion, employing approximately 6,000 employees.

 LLNL is an affirmative action/ equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, marital status, national origin, ancestry, sex, sexual orientation, gender identity, disability, medical condition, protected veteran status, age, citizenship, or any other characteristic protected by law.

 Significant projects, breakthrough technology...
 It's all waiting for you at Lawrence Livermore National Laboratory.
 Here, our people develop and utilize the most cutting-edge technology in the country-if not the world.
 How do we do it?
 By encouraging and embracing a competition of ideas with respect for individual contributions and a workforce with diverse experiences, skills, and backgrounds.
 So join the ultimate scientific community, and discover your true career potential.